KingPinged/Flip/README.md

 For Team Members:
-Pushing changes requires a new pull request on a different branch to be reviewed.
-No force push.
+Pushing changes to main branch requires a new pull request on a different branch to be reviewed.

 Build it:
 npm run start